Privacy Notice

 - Just playing (no sign-in).
 When you play without signing in, the app saves your Pokémon progress only on your own device, and nothing is sent to us or stored anywhere on the internet.

 - Signing in.
-If you sign in with a GitHub or Google account, we save your card progress to a secure database so you can keep it across different devices.
-You need to be 13 or older to have a GitHub or Google account.
+If you sign in with GitHub, Google, or a username and password, we save your card progress to a secure database so you can keep it across different devices.
+If you are under 13, please use the app without signing in instead.

 - What we save.
 We only save which Pokémon cards you've practised, how well you know them, and when you last practised, and nothing else.
 We don't know your name, your address, or anything about you as a person.